Carpet Python Care Sheet

 Care Sheet for the Carpet Python (Morelia spilotes)

 The carpet pythons are a diverse group of snakes from the Morelia genus that are native to a wide variety of biotopes in Australia and New Guinea.
 They are called carpet pythons because they exhibit a dazzling array of patterns and colors that mimic the beautiful woven carpets found in the Middle East.
-Collectively they are considered a hardy, medium size python with fairly easy captive care requirements.
+Collectively they are considered a hardy, medium size python who thrive with keepers who prioritize reptile health & wellness.
 The more common carpet pythons available in the pet trade include jungle carpet pythons, diamond pythons, Irian Jaya pythons, and coastal carpet pythons.
 Selective breeding of carpet pythons has recently exploded with new “morphs” such as granite, caramel, jaguar and zebra carpet pythons.

 Jungle carpet python.